lrodrigues067/Merge---edgar-/README.md

 write.csv(E,"E")

-#Merging the datasets of companys that have a 10-k report starting with the latter F
+#Merging the datasets of companys that have a 10-k report starting with the latter F - ok
 f = rbind(facebook, fannie_mae) %>%
   rbind(farmland) %>%
   rbind(fdx) %>%